Erukhan: Works

-Writing Style
+Writing style

 Erukhan can be classified as a realist that came from a younger generation of Armenian writers.
 He was preceded by Zohrab and other realist novelists.
 In a career spanning a quarter century, he wrote approximately sixty short novels and two novels.
 Erukhan's stories are of great value to historians because he was able to depict in great details the daily setting of many characters.
 His accurate descriptions have become a form of documented history of those specific individuals and their respective environment.
 Erukhan provides great insight into the careers, social norms, social hierarchy, ideologies and even gossip of that specific era.
 This author didn’t look to the aristocracy for his storylines, but instead embraced the commoner as his main source of character depictions.
 The reader truly feels the joys and the pains of these common people in his novels.

 Erukhan was convinced that work and hard labor truly molded men into better people and made them better able to appreciate life.
 The ones that struggled to bring food on the table were purer of heart than those who did not, according to him.
 Erukhan truly did sympathize with the poor, but did recognize their bravery and their resolute nature.
 His stories can be seen as a sort of homage to those who have never received any.

 Erukhan's language is usually simple but it does sometimes get clogged with a more difficult vocabulary and many nuanced comparisons.
 The influence of other prominent writers of his époque can be seen in some of his writings.

 Death

 Erukhan returned to Constantinople in 1908, where he became principal of his former school: the Central College.
 Five years later, he moved to Kharberd (Nor Kyurin) (Armenian: Խարբերդ) where he took an administrative role in a local school.
 24 April 1915 signaled the start of the Armenian Genocide.
 Erukhan, along with a priest, was arrested and thrown in jail shortly after that date.
 They were tortured for many days, after which they were chained and made to walk to streets of Kharberd.
 The Turkish soldiers herded them outside the city and shot Erukhan and the priest.
-His wife and two children were killed in the death marches leading to Deir ez-Zor.
+His wife and two children were killed in the death marches leading to the Deir ez-Zor camps in Syria.